Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 CLE offers a variety of airport ground transportation options including rideshare such as Lyft and Uber, taxi and limo services or car rental.
 Plus, the Greater Cleveland Regional Transit Authority’s (RTA) Red Line provides light rail service between the airport and downtown Cleveland via the Tower City Station.
 The trip takes less than 30 minutes and costs less than $3.
 Trains depart from CLE every 15 minutes for the majority of the day.

 RTA provides free trolley service around downtown Cleveland.
-Visitors have the option of riding one of four free trolleys that operate daily.

 A convenient public transit route for visitors is the HealthLine, a state-of-the-art, bus-rapid transit (BRT) system that offers rail-like convenience with the flexibility of a bus.
 It originates in Public Square and travels along Euclid Avenue through downtown to the University Circle neighborhood, an area with a high concentration of medical facilities, museums and cultural institutions.